 There’s even more variety in digital die cutting machines than there is in manual machines.
 Thanks to the ability to customize computer software, each digital die cut machine has a distinct set of features and strengths.
 There really is a machine for everyone!

-With their feature called PixScan, the Silhouette Cameo and its little sister the Silhouette Curio machine can cut out anything (including stamped designs) that you can take a picture of with your smart phone’s PixScan app.
-The Curio, despite being a small machine (with a cutting area 8.5” wide), has some powerful features not available in any other digital die cutters – the ability to etch metal and emboss.
-Both machines are run from Silhouette’s Studio software, with access to its massive online store of cutting files.
+With their feature called PixScan, the Silhouette Cameo machine can cut out anything (including stamped designs) that you can take a picture of with your smart phone’s PixScan app.
+The machine runs from Silhouette’s Studio software, with access to its massive online store of cutting files.

 The Cricut Explore Air machine connects via Bluetooth wireless to your computer or iOS device to cut from the company’s Cricut Design Space software.
 The Cricut Design Space online store gives Cricut Explore Air owners access to purchase designs from a library of more than 50,000 files that include licensed designs from brands like Anna Griffin, Disney, Sesame Street, and more.